Scarfolk: Scarfolk Annual

 A follow-up book to Discovering Scarfolk entitled Scarfolk Annual was published by HarperCollins on 17 October 2019.
 It satirises the British comic annual format and the cover resembles the BBC Publications annual based on the children's TV show Play School.

 Scarfolk & Environs: Road & Leisure Map For Uninvited Tourists

 A folded map entitled Scarfolk & Environs: Road & Leisure Map for Uninvited Tourists was published by Herb Lester Associates Ltd on 2 November 2020.

+Unproduced television series

+A Scarfolk television series, co-written by English writer and comedian Will Smith, was described as "in the works" in 2018, but ultimately did not enter production.

+In popular culture

+In 2025, Charles Stross partially set the Laundry Files novel A Conventional Boy in Scarfolk.
+Stross confirmed that this was "a fictional homage to Littler's work".